-At December 31, 2022, Intevac had equity-based awards outstanding under the 2020 Equity Incentive Plan and the 2012 Equity Incentive Plan (the "Plans") and the 2003 Employee Stock Purchase Plan (the "ESPP").
+At December 30, 2023, Intevac had equity-based awards outstanding under the 2020 Equity Incentive Plan and the 2012 Equity Incentive Plan (the "Plans") and the 2003 Employee Stock Purchase Plan (the "ESPP").
 Intevac's stockholders approved all of these plans.

 The Plans are a broad-based, long-term retention program intended to attract and retain qualified management and employees, and align stockholder and employee interests.
-The Plans permit the grant of incentive or non-statutory stock options, performance-based stock options ("PSOs"), restricted stock, stock appreciation rights, restricted stock units ("RSUs"), performance-based restricted stock units ("PRSUs") and performance shares.
+The Plans permit the grant of incentive or non-statutory stock options, PSOs, restricted stock, stock appreciation rights, RSUs, PRSUs and performance shares.
 Option price, vesting period, and other terms are determined by the administrator of the Plans, but the option price shall generally not be less than 100% of the fair market value per share on the date of grant.
-As of December 31, 2022, 3.8 million shares of common stock were authorized for future issuance under the Plans.
+As of December 30, 2023, 6.5 million shares of common stock were authorized for future issuance under the Plans.
 The 2020 Equity Incentive Plan expires no later than May 13, 2030.